Social Media FAQ

-No one has to use social media!
-Keep in mind that social media is about connections, and no one can deny the importance of connections.
-The Huffington Post reported that a social media survey by NM Incite (a Nielsen McKinsey company) found that the top three reasons people use social media are:
+No one has to use social media.
+But keep in mind that social media is about connections, and is one of the most popular ways that people to stay in touch with one another and with the wider world.
+The top reasons people use social media are:

 - To connect with friends.

 - For entertainment.